strontic/strontic.github.io/xcyclopedia/library/IKEEXT.DLL-C4EC5E470272E9F9A715299F8B79AF30.md

 ## Possible Misuse

 *The following table contains possible examples of `IKEEXT.DLL` being misused.
-While `IKEEXT.DLL` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `IKEEXT.DLL` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --